jepler/wwvbpy/README.md

 true for the next few centuries, until the length of the day is 100ms less than 86400 seconds)

-Unfortunately, because the DUT1 data is retrospective, this program will never correctly show an upcoming leap second even if `iersdata.py` is up to date.
-If you like, you can manually edit the generated file e.g., to add an extra positive future offset; for the leap second at the end of 2016-12-31, for instance, I added a 'p' for DUT1-offset of +500ms:
+While up to a year of prospective data is available, you can also manually edit the generated file e.g., to add an extra positive future offset;
+for the leap second at the end of 2016-12-31, for instance, I added a 'p' for DUT1-offset of +500ms:
 ~~~~
      +h*150+g*86+f*83+e*69+d*36+n*80+m*63+l*58+k*58+j*54+i*119    # 161116
      +h*73+g*45                                                   # 161231